nolotiro/nolotiro.org/README.md

 For obtaining geographical information we use [Yahoo YQL].

 For IP GeoLocation we use [GeoLite2] City.
-To download the database, run
+The database is bundled with this repo in compressed format.
+To extract the database, run

 ```
-bin/rake max_mind:download
+bin/rake max_mind:extract
 ```

 For delayed tasks, we use Sidekiq, that uses Redis.
 For caching, we use Redis.